Attorney General Garland Announces Special Counsel for Two Trump Criminal Probes

 According to court records unsealed in recent months, FBI special agents who searched Trump’s oceanside Florida estate of Mar-a-Lago found that government documents had been altered or destroyed– and a trove of documents remained there despite assurances from the former president’s legal team that they had turned over everything requested by the National Archives.

-He also deflected a criticism that concerns some legal scholars, noting, “I am confident this appointment will not slow the completion of these investigations.”
+While he didn't take questions Friday, Garland still anticipated some criticism that action at the DOJ hadn't come quick enough.
+“I am confident this appointment will not slow the completion of these investigations," he said.

 The announcement comes just days after Trump announced his 2024 candidacy for president, and months into the investigation of how Trump hoarded top secret documents at his private club and residence in Florida.
 It’s also nearly two years into an investigation of Trump’s role in Jan.
 6 and the attack on the U.S. Capitol.